 However, it is essential to avoid over-complexifying supply chains and over-intensifying transport.
 Cargo pooling and the optimization of loading and flooring are interesting avenues to explore to help reduce greenhouse gas emissions.
-In addition, it is important to give priority to the most environmentally-friendly modes of transport, such as rail and inland waterway, wherever possible.
+In addition, it is important to give priority to the most environmentally friendly modes of transport, such as rail and inland waterways, wherever possible.

 CONTRIBUTING TO MODAL SHIFT

 In order to reduce the number of trucks on French roads while transporting more goods, it is necessary to optimize freight logistics by making better use of existing vehicle capacity.
 Although the proportion of empty freight has already fallen from 25% in 1998 to 18% in 2017, there is still considerable room for improvement.
 To achieve this, it is important to avoid overcomplicating supply chains and to reduce transport intensity by pooling cargo and optimizing loading and floor loading.